LogtalkDotOrg/logtalk3/adapters/NOTES.md

 Copyright (c) 1998-2015 Paulo Moura <pmoura@logtalk.org>

 Notes on supported backend Prolog compilers
-Last updated on February 24, 2015
+Last updated on May 2, 2015

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by